kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/publishing-and-sharing/publishing-your-site.md

 - There are other tools like Replit and Github that serve your pages as you’ve designed them.
 - There are also tons of tools for writing custom servers, so your code decides what to send to the client.

-Next, you’ll learn how to set your site up on its own custom domain.
+Next, you’ll learn how to setup your website on its own custom domain.